mikey-t/swig/docs/SwigDevNotes.md

   - Add additional tests:
     - Tests that verify various error/warning messages for syntax mismatches
     - Tests that verify exported classes are not considered runnable swig tasks (currently there's a bug causing some project/syntax combos to still do this - add some tests while fixing the bug)
-  - Speed up tests:
-    - Split each example project tests into separate files to take advantage of the test runner's parallel execution
+  - Speed up tests by splitting each example project's tests into separate files to take advantage of the test runner's parallel execution
-    - Fork the process when running all tests for all node versions (one process per node version)

 ## TODO - address direct node_modules access issue